Below I compare flea bites vs. bed bug bites. So, when you have a bug infestation, you want to know which bug you’re dealing with.

 This can reduce the chances of getting fleas inside the house and hence minimize flea bites.
-In addition, do a regular inspection on your pets.
+Also, do a regular inspection of your pets.

 Trimming Grass – Pets can collect a lot of fleas when outdoors.
-So, it is important to trim the grass in your compound.
-Also, use a flea spray for yard.
+So, it is essential to cut the grass in your compound.
+Also, use a flea spray for the yard.

-Seek Professional Help – If the bites persist even after your own interventions, it’s the high time you contact a professional pest exterminator.
+Seek Professional Help – If the bites persist even after your interventions, it’s high time you contact a professional pest exterminator.
 He/she will help locate and eradicate the fleas.

 2. Preventing Bed Bug Bites

-Regular Inspection – You can do a regular check to make sure bed bugs are not living with you.
-Check your mattress and the areas near your bed such as headboard.
-Use a flashlight to enable you see through small cracks.
+Regular Inspection – You can do a regular check to ensure bed bugs are not living with you.
+Check your mattress and the areas near your bed, such as the headboard.
+Use a flashlight to enable you to see through small cracks.